AlienCyberCoat/Gideon1/README.md

 # Gideon1
 Gideon1

 Gideon 1 (Alpha1) Used Unity 1 Java/C# framework used for Deltrin City, SPNK, original SC with custom packages made by ACC for FPS and 3rd person controllers, along with vechile, driven and flight tools.
-Using legacy partical system.
+Using legacy particle system.
 Anything here is for trying to rebuild Alpha 1.

 Gideon1 updated to Giden1h for use of new the 3D render pipeline.